GabiMoldovan/Accesa-Coding-Challenge/README.md

 Best Discounts: - List products with the highest current percentage discounts across all tracked stores.

 The backend gets all the store items that have a discount, and sort them descending, and return the list of discounts with unique items
-(the items with the lowest prices after the discounts)
+(if multiple items have a discount, we only get the item that has the biggest discount)
 - SOLVED -
 GET http://localhost:8080/discounts/all-items-discounts-with-max-discount-per-item